SAP-archive/teched2020-DEV161/exercises/ex3/README.md

-# Exercise 3 - Exercise 2 Description
+# Exercise 3 - Create a New Application from Template

 - How to create an SAP Fiori application using an application template
 - How to test-run the app locally in the dev space